-Question of the Day: What’s the real value of $100 in each state?
+Question of the Day: Which U.S. state has the highest real value of $100?